 The April 2019 storm event consisted mostly of one main period of intense rainfall, causing a steep and rapidly rising runoff hydrograph at both sites.
 The data and sample results included the highest rainfall, flowrates, and bacterial concentrations of all sampling events.
 At WDP, grab sampling coincided with the latter part of the rising limb of the runoff hydrograph and the brief peak and beginning of the falling limb.
 At MCP, grab sampling coincided with the majority of the rising limb as well as the initial portion of an extended peak of the runoff hydrograph.
 The data from this storm event provides a clear visualization of how the hydrology varies between the sites; the WDP watershed shows a very quick runoff response and the MCP watershed shows a delayed, gradual, and smaller runoff response.
-The median fecal coliform concentration at both sites was 7,300 MPN/100ml, higher than the median concentrations from the other sampling events.
-Though the median concentrations increased (from 920 to 16,000 MPN/100ml) as the storm progressed, whereas at MCP they stayed similar throughout the sampling period.
+The median fecal coliform concentrations at both sites was 7,300 MPN/100ml, higher than the median concentrations from the other sampling events.
+Though the median concentrations were the same, the spread of the data varied in a unique way.
+At WDP fecal coliform concentrations increased (from 920 to 16,000 MPN/100ml) as the storm progressed, whereas at MCP they stayed similar throughout the sampling period.